marcussacana/NPCSManager/README.md

 ### Unknown
-this is a [0x112233...] sample text
+This is a [0x112233...] sample text

 [0x??????] \(3 bytes or more of length) = Unknown command, most likely has to do with engine triggers or flags.
-Don't alter those.
+Don't alter those unless you're absolutely certain of what you're doing.